tuokri/DPPCMakeTemplate/README.md

 # Unofficial D++ CMake Template for Windows

+# **THIS REPOSITORY AND DOCUMENTATION IS UNDER DEVELOPMENT, PLEASE DO NOT USE IT YET!**

 This is an unofficial sample repository to get started quickly on writing Discord bots with C++ on Windows, with Visual Studio Code and CMake (technically, nothing is stopping you from also using this on Linux, but Linux is omitted for the sake of brevity).

-The D++ library is included as a Git submodule and vcpkg is used to manage other dependencies.
+The D++ library is included as a Git submodule and vcpkg (also a submodule) is used to manage other dependencies.

+There are multiple ways to achieve the same result, but this template is based on my opinionated way of doing C++ development.

 ## Quickstart